Youth In Transition (YIT)

 (858) 748-0010 x 2039

-The Youth in Transition program serves families experiencing housing instability and homelessness by seeking to remove barriers to enrollment, attendance, transportation, and academic success.
-Families who live in any of the following situations may qualify for services:
+The Youth in Transition program serves families experiencing homelessness by seeking to remove barriers to enrollment, attendance, transportation, and academic success.
+The McKinney-Vento Act defines homeless children and youth as individuals who lack a fixed, regular, and adequate nighttime residence.
+This definition also includes:

-- Complete the Housing Questionnaire (available in English / espanol).
+- Complete the Housing Questionnaire (available in English / Spanish / Ukranian / Chinese).

 - Email your completed form to Laura Upson, YIT Coordinator, at [email protected].
 For help in completing or returning the form, call the YIT office at 1 (858) 748-0010 x 4086.